 Typically, Snowflake customers use a firewall to prevent unauthorized access.
 By default, your firewall might block access to Snowflake.
+To

-To update your firewall’s whitelist, you need to know the hostnames and port numbers for your Snowflake account, stages, and other other hosts used by Snowflake.
+update your firewall’s allowed list, you need to know the hostnames and port numbers for the URL associated with your Snowflake

 Endpoint accessed by SnowSQL to perform automatic downloads/upgrades.